wilsonmar/wilsonmar/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=wilsonmar)](https://git.io/streak-stats)

+* NOTE: I don't add WakaTime and others who ask for an API key.

 <!--
 **wilsonmar/wilsonmar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.